pprometey/che-dev-blog/che-dev-blog/devops/manuals/sgs/Obsidian + Quartz + Cloudflare Pages (en).md

 I've always had a bit of a soft spot for static site generators.
 Over the years, I've tried many of them for different purposes - blogs, project documentation, knowledge bases, and more.
 VuePress, Hugo, Jekyll, MkDocs, DocFix, Cobalt, GitBook, Zola, Gatsby, Metalsmith, Scully - these are just the ones that immediately come to mind.

 The biggest pain point I kept running into was the overhead - the time and effort it takes to get from raw content to a polished published product.
 My typical workflow involved drafting content in my personal knowledge base and notes app (originally OneNote, then since 2022 - Obsidian), and later transferring those notes into the static site project.
 This inevitably created two sources of truth: the original draft in my note-taking system, and the published version in the generator project.
-Over time, these would drift apart, and more often than not, I’d abandon one of them - usually the drafts.
+Over time, these would drift apart, and more often than not, I'd abandon one of them - usually the drafts.

 Another common issue: every generator had its own templating system and directory structure.
 Some supported one flavor of Markdown, others another - with varying levels of support for extensions.
 Every time I switched tools, I had to adapt both my content and its structure.
 And not every generator allowed me to fully realize what I had in mind - compromises were always part of the deal.